Do Go On - 337 - The History of April Fools Day

 flooded Sports Illustrated with requests for more information.

-of author George Plimpton,
+in the imagination of author George Pinch's.

 he's a pitcher, part yogi and part recluse,

-Sid's deciding about yoga and his future in baseball.
+impressively liberated from our opulent lifestyle since deciding about yoga and his future in baseball.

-The first letter of each of these words taken together
+The first letter of each of these words taken together spelled,

-spelled Happy April Fool's Day, a fib.
+Happy April Fool's Day, a fib.

 That's pretty good.